PerArneng/makefile-help/README.md

 help: ## Display this help.
     @sh makefile-help.sh $(MAKEFILE_LIST)
 ```

+Then you just need to type `make help` in your terminal.

 ## Target Documentation Format
 Document your Makefile targets in the following format: